fisnikzejnullahu/snap-drive/README.md

 # Snap Drive
-**Snap Drive** is an application that protects privacy of data that is stored on public clouds (Snap Drive implements file uploading only in Google Drive).
+**Snap Drive** is an application that protects privacy of our files that we store on cloud (Snap Drive implements file uploading only in Google Drive).
-The protection our of data gets achieved by using encryption, especially using the idea of end to end encryption.
+The protection of our data gets achieved by using encryption, especially using the idea of end to end encryption.

-> **Note:** Snap Drive is not a "real production application".
-Snap Drive it's more about the idea
-> how you can use encryption algorithms to protect your data.
-So don't use it
-> as a tool to encrypt your files.
-As the Snap Drive application implements a lot about
-> encryption and uploading in Google Drive, it's not fully tested to be a production ready application.
+> **Note:** Snap Drive is not a "production ready application".
+Snap Drive it's more about the idea how you can sorts of encryption algorithms in order to protect privacy of your files.
+So, you shouldn't rely on it as a tool to start encrypting all your files, because even that Snap Drive application implements a lot about encryption & security of files (and uploading them in Google Drive), it's not fully tested to be a production ready application.

-> **Google Drive API requirements:** Snap Drive uses Google Drive apis to upload files.
-So, there should
-> be created a Google client that can be used to access Google Drive API itself. (https://developers.google.com/drive/api/v3/about-sdk).
-> I've created a simple project in Google Cloud (https://developers.google.com/workspace/guides/create-project) and enabled the
-> Google Drive API.
-Drive API is one of what's called 'sensitive scope' (https://developers.google.com/identity/protocols/oauth2/scopes).
-> As for these sensitive scopes Google requires a verification process to make it available to everybody.
-> I didn't go through this process for my Snap Drive project, so you can't use it
-> when you try to login with google in Snap Drive.
-Only if I add your email to allowed test users in my project.
-> But it's very simple to create your own Google Drive API client and then download your credentials or serviceAccount.json file and paste it in directory (`snap-drive-api/`).
-> You also should write some information about your client in `snap-drive-api/src/main/resources/application.properties`.
-> Also you should write your client_id in `main.js` file in snap-drive-vue-app.
+> **Google Drive API requirements:** Snap Drive uses Google Drive API to upload files.
+That's why, a Google client must be created in order to access Google APIs (in our case Google Drive API). (https://developers.google.com/drive/api/v3/about-sdk).
+I've created a simple project in Google Cloud (https://developers.google.com/workspace/guides/create-project) and enabled the Google Drive API.
+Access of user's drive is one of what Google calls 'sensitive scope' (https://developers.google.com/identity/protocols/oauth2/scopes).
+As for these sensitive scopes, Google requires a verification process to make it available to everyone.
+I didn't go through this process for my Snap Drive project, so you can't use it  when you try to login with Google in Snap Drive.
+Only if I add your email to "allowed test users" in my Google project.
+But, it's very simple to create your own Google Drive API client and then download your credentials or serviceAccount.json file and paste it in directory (`snap-drive-api/`).
+You also should write some information about your client in `snap-drive-api/src/main/resources/application.properties`.
+Also you should write your client_id in `main.js` file in snap-drive-vue-app.

 ## Screenshots

 | Home Page                                                                                                         | Creation of master password                                                                                                    |